jmitch12/ofFinalTwo/README.md

 # LINE RUNNER

 The line moves in response to sound.
 The user can interact with the balls by using their voice.
 For this project I used the Box2D add-on.
+The project is meant to evoke feelings of the power of a human voice over technology.

 ![Alt text](https://github.com/jmitch12/ofFinalTwo/blob/master/greenballs.png "balls")